 The most important thing you can do for your eyes is to visit a dry eye optometrist.
-At The Dry Eye Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we know how uncomfortable and even debilitating DES can be — and we’re here to help.

 An eye doctor with specialized training and knowledge of DES can diagnose and treat the underlying cause of your condition and provide a range of effective, life-changing options.

-To schedule your appointment and find the relief you need, call The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates in Manhattan today.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+To schedule your appointment and find the relief you need, call Drs.
+Farkas, Kassalow, Resnick & Associates in Manhattan today.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.